 Long distance legend Tommy Godwin.
 Photo Credit: www.tommygidwin.com

 The Fastest solo unsupported cycle from Cairo to Cape Town

 Cairo to Cape Town is a route that has caught the imagination of many adventurers over the years.
-In 2015 Mark Beaumont (who holds the record for his supported circumnavigation of the globe) broke this record when he rode the 10,812km (6,718 miles) from Cairo to Cape Town in 41 days 10 hours and 22 minutes which smashed the previous record by nearly 20 days.
+In 2015 Mark Beaumont (mentioned previously) broke this record when he rode the 10,812km (6,718 miles) from Cairo to Cape Town in 41 days 10 hours and 22 minutes.
+This smashed the previous record by nearly 20 days.
 (In fact, we’re starting to wonder if Mark is a cyborg, or at least has bionic legs)

 The fastest time to cycle 10,000km

 This record was set in 2010 by Dutchman Guus Moonen in the Netherlands, from 5 to 28 June 2010 when he took just 22 days, 15 hours, 34 minutes and 9 seconds to cycling 10,000km.
 Yes, that’s 455km (283 miles) a day, every day for 3 weeks.

 There are plenty of slightly quirkier records out there also.
 Here are a few we found:

 Longest time ever spent on a static bike